-We know the names of the men who were the first in space, and first on the Moon - but what about the women?
+We know the names of the first men in space, and on the Moon - but what about the women?

 Who was the first woman in space?

 The first woman to travel in space was Soviet cosmonaut, Valentina Tereshkova.
 On 16 June 1963, Tereshkova was launched on a solo mission aboard the shuttle Vostok 6.
-She spent more than 70 hours orbiting the Earth, 2 years after Yuri Gagarin’s first human-crewed flight in space.
+She spent more than 70 hours orbiting the Earth, two years after Yuri Gagarin’s first human-crewed flight in space.